Represented a Fortune 500 company in connection with new office leases in Chicago and a suburb of Washington, DC.

 Represented the trust department of a national financial institution in all aspects of the sale and leasing of office and retail real estate and the reinvestment pursuant to deferred like-kind exchanges.

 Negotiated office leases for more than 30,000 square feet in downtown and suburban Columbus.

-Involved in a $45 million federal HOPE VI redevelopment housing project in Cincinnati, Ohio.
+Involved in a $45 million federal HOPE VI redevelopment housing project in Cincinnati and Dayton, Ohio.

 Negotiated build-to-suit leases, related easements, construction contracts and energy contracts on behalf of manufacturing facilities, factory distribution centers and warehouses, including one of the state's largest employers.